 |Sanna and the Poachers

-Little elephant Sanna lives in Africa.
-Her father works at a car wash and her mother in a pottery, where she paints wonderful elephants around the rims of plates.
-Sanna takes ballet and karaoke lessons, learns woodcarving and plays the trumpet.
-She has too many activities going on and needs to be taken to the countryside to rest.
+The little elephant Sanna lives in Africa.
+Her father works at a car wash, and her mother in a pottery workshop, where she paints pretty elephants around the rims of plates.
+When she’s not doing homework, Sanna goes to ballet and takes karate lessons, learns carving, and plays the trumpet.

 Ernesto, an unemployed magician, finds work at a rabbit farm.
 He raises seven rabbits: reading them bedtime stories, performing tricks and dancing.
 When he finds out that his pets will be used for making coats, he runs away and takes the seven rabbits with him.
 The rabbits have many things in common with the seven dwarfs.